padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 print(darwinCity);
 ```
-The object will be printed in the Console.
+The object would be printed in the Console.
 Make sure you expand the output.
 The object has four properties, and you can see that instead of a numeric index, each item has a label.
 This is known as the key and can be used to retrieve the value of an item.

 ![image](https://github.com/user-attachments/assets/9e8284fe-9527-4199-902b-863203f4d47d)
 |:--:|